 Skip to content

-An overview of Bloor Homes’ outline proposals for a new neighbourhood of high-quality homes, community facilities and extensive green public open spaces at Coulter Lane, Burntwood, is set out below.
+An overview of Bloor Homes’ outline proposals for a new neighbourhood of high-quality homes, community facilities and extensive green public open spaces at Church Road, Burntwood, is set out below.

 About Bloor Homes